yuehaowong/devOpsDemo/README-DOCKER.md

    - Each pair partner should go to [docker.com](http://docker.com/), then download and install Docker for your OS.
 (You'll be required to create a docker account to do this.
 Remember your dockerId, you'll use it in the next step)

-   - WSL Users: Follow this [link](https://github.com/CodesmithLLC/unit-13-devops/blob/master/README-WSL.md)
+   - Native Windows and WSL Users: Follow this [link](https://github.com/CodesmithLLC/unit-13-devops/blob/master/README-WSL.md)

 2. Create a Docker Hub account